IronBlood/coding-agent-image/docs/tasks.md

 - [x] Install Pi globally with npm using the non-interactive command provided by its official installer.
 - [x] Verify the Pi npm installation during image build and that `pi` is available on a global `PATH`.
 - [x] Confirm that Pi does not require any additional launcher relocation, wrapper behavior, or runtime packages in the shared base image.
-- [?]
-Remove the inherited `node` user and group from the shared base image so the user-facing image can reuse a host UID/GID such as `1000:1000`.
+- [x] Remove the inherited `node` user and group from the shared base image so the user-facing image can reuse a host UID/GID such as `1000:1000`.
-- [+] Update the user-facing image so it no longer starts `claude` by default and instead allows the user to invoke an installed agent such as `claude` or `pi`.
+- [x] Update the user-facing image so it no longer starts `claude` by default and instead allows the user to invoke an installed agent such as `claude` or `pi`.
-- [+] Document Pi configuration persistence through its default `~/.pi/agent` directory and any supported runtime overrides.
+- [x] Document Pi configuration persistence through its default `~/.pi/agent` directory and any supported runtime overrides.
-- [+] Rename the broader multi-agent image targets to `coding-agent-image-base` and `coding-agent-image` across implementation and user documentation.
+- [x] Rename the broader multi-agent image targets to `coding-agent-image-base` and `coding-agent-image` across implementation and user documentation.
-- [+] Update the CI workflow and `README.md` after the multi-agent Dockerfile behavior is validated.
+- [x] Update the CI workflow and `README.md` after the multi-agent Dockerfile behavior is validated.